 - Environmental protection against temperature and humidity.

 A UPS is an incredibly useful device, especially for those who mainly work on a computer, whether it be from home or the office.
 Protecting your computer should be a top priority, and luckily a UPS can help shield your electronic equipment from the effects of load shedding and possible power surges.
 Although Eskom has caused a change in our lifestyles, one way or another, UPS’s, generators and other alternative sources of power offer a temporary solution, so you still have some functionality during the dreaded power cuts.

-You may not have been able to set a time for cleaning your home.
-We know load shedding is a nuisance, and if you work and come home to no power, you probably won’t feel like cleaning.
-Luckily, SweepSouth is here for you!
-Book a professional home cleaning service from our array of expertly-performed services, and use that free time to enjoy some well-deserved relaxation and destressing from constantly living in the dark.
+You may not have much time to tend to your home chores with the power outage woes, and that’s why SweepSouth is here to step in and help.
+Book a cleaning service from our array of expertly-performed booking options available to you, and use that free time to enjoy some well-deserved relaxation and destressing from constantly living in the dark.